mechee55/memoryCardGame/README.md

 * If the cards don't match, both cards are flipped face down
 * The game ends once all cards have been matched
 * The result shows at the end of the game

+The player receives the results of the game upon completeion of the game

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).